waterloo-rocketry/omnibus/README.md

 6. Run `pip install wheel`, which will help install the rest of the packages more quickly.
 7. Install Python dependencies with `pip install -r requirements.txt`.
 If you get a permissions error, try `pip install --user -r requirements.txt` instead.
 8. Install the Omnibus library locally with `pip install -e .`.
 Don't forget the `.`!
 This allows the sources and sinks (and you) to import Omnibus.
+9. Initialize the `Parsley` submodule with `git submodule update --init --recursive` and install the library locally with `pip install -e ./parsley`

 #### Usage